Cuban limia

 The Cuban limia (Limia vittata), also known as banded limia, Cuban molly, Cuban topminnow or tabai is a species of livebearing freshwater fish from the family Poeciliidae.
 The species is native to Cuba where it was endemic but it has been introduced to Hawaii.

 Description

 The Cuban limia is olive-green in background colour and has a bluish-grey back, silvery flanks marked with black-edged scales and a white belly.
-There is a yellow patch close to the vent in fenmles.
-In the males have the dorsal fin and the anal fin are normally yellow-orange in colour marked with blue-black spots.
+There is a yellow patch close to the vent in females.
+In males, the dorsal fin and the anal fin are normally yellow-orange in colour and marked with blue-black spots.
 The females have colorless fins which are marked with a few scattered, black freckles.
 The females grow to over twice the size of the males which can have a total length of 5 cm, and females reach 10 cm.
 In structure it is a rather robust species, depressed towards the rear with a rounded tail and it has a compressed head which has a small, oblique mouth with a protruding lower jaw and a protractile upper jaw.